ShalConnects/Balanze/GOOGLE_PLAY_ACCOUNT_RECOVERY_GUIDE.md

 **Document Everything:**
 1. **Account History**
-   - When was the account created?
+   - When was the account created? - This year
-   - How many apps were published?
+   - How many apps were published? - No published yet, only 1 app that was ready for product and the other one is the Balanze app that was submitted for review.
-   - Any previous warnings or policy violations?
+   - Any previous warnings or policy violations? - No.
-   - Any related accounts (personal, business, etc.)?
+   - Any related accounts (personal, business, etc.)? - No.

 2. **App Information**
    - App name: Balanze